GenesisFan64/NikonaMD/README.md

 ## GEMA Sound Driver

-This is a custom sound driver, tracker-based that supports all the sound channels: PSG, FM, FM3 special, FM6 DAC, Sega CD PCM and 32X PWM all at the same time, up to 25 channels can be used in a single track<br>
+This is a custom sound driver, tracker-based that supports all the sound channels: PSG, FM, FM3 special, FM6 DAC, Sega CD PCM and 32X PWM all at the same time, you can check the progress here: https://github.com/GenesisFan64/GEMA-drv <br>
 <br>

+## NOTES

+* All the user code goes to `/game`, DO NOT MODIFY `/system` as it will get updated with the latest changes and fixes
+* To keep compatibilty to all systems CODE and DATA are separated, game code is stored separately as "modes" (ex.
+Title, Level...) and the DATA are stored as "banks" (applies to CD, 32X and CD32X) and called manually depending of the system.

-## CURRENT ISSUES/NOTES
+## CURRENT ISSUES

-* This is NOT finished at all.
+* This is NOT finished at all and no documentation.
-* No documentation as I keep changing things until I get everything organized.
 * (SCD) Stamps support is unstable/unfinished
-* (32X) 2D-mode gets slow if showing more than 3 o 4 "Super" Spritesm because a single SH2 is not powerfull enough to draw everyhing, the other SH2 is required but there's not enough RAM for sharing tasks.
-* (32X) 3D-mode might fail drawing a frame, happens very rarely
+* (32X) 2D-mode might break on hardware if placing too many Super-Sprites